PROCEDURE - ORAL CAVITY

 The cervical sympathetic ganglia also give rise to the three cardiac branches of the sympathetic trunk (superior, middle, and inferior cardiac nerves) that descend into the thorax to distribute fibers to the cardiac plexus and heart.

-PROCEDURE - SUPRAHYOID
+PROCEDURE - SUPRAHYOID NECK

 The platysma muscle is one of the muscles of facial expression and consists of a thin sheet of muscle fibers oriented superior to inferior 'draping' from the mandible down to the clavicle.